-Source Endpoint Type

 Enter the type of data store for the source endpoint:

-1) UnboundID Directory Server
+- 1) UnboundID Directory Server

-2) UnboundID Proxy Server
+- 2) UnboundID Proxy Server

-3) Alcatel-Lucent Directory Server
+- 3) Alcatel-Lucent Directory Server

-4) Alcatel-Lucent Proxy Server
+- 4) Alcatel-Lucent Proxy Server

-5) Sun Directory Server
+- 5) Sun Directory Server

-6) Microsoft Active Directory
+- 6) Microsoft Active Directory

-7) Microsoft SQL Server
+- 7) Microsoft SQL Server

-8) Oracle Database
+- 8) Oracle Database

-9) Generic JDBC
+- 9) Generic JDBC

-b) back
+- b) back

-q) quit
+- q) quit

 Enter choice [2]:

-- On the Source Endpoint Name menu, type a name for the Source Server, or accept the default ("Microsoft Active Directory Source").
-For this example, use the default "ADSync". - 8.
-On the Base DNs menu, type the base DN on the Source Server where the entries will be searched.
-In this example, type dc=adsync,dc=UnboundID,dc=com.
-If you have other base DNs, type the DN or press Enter when finished.
-You also have the option to remove the base DN if desired. - 9.
+- 7. On the Source Endpoint Name menu, type a name for the Source Server, or accept the default ("Microsoft Active Directory Source").
+For this example, use the "[Microsoft Active Directory]". - 8.
 On the Server Security menu, select the security connection type for the source server, which will be SSL by default for Active Directory configurations.
-Note that any connection with the Active Directory topology requires an SSL connection, while connections with the UnboundID Directory Server, Sun DSEE, or Sun Directory Server can use a standard LDAP or SSL connection. - 10.
-On the Servers menu, enter the host name and listener port number for the Source Server, or accept the default (port 389).
+Note that any connection with the Active Directory topology requires an SSL connection, while connections with the UnboundID Directory Server, Sun DSEE, or Sun Directory Server can use a standard LDAP or SSL connection. - 9.
+On the Servers menu, enter the host name and listener port number for the Source Server, or accept the default (port 636).
 The server will attempt a connection to the server.
-If the server is unresponsive, you will be asked to retry <hostname>:636, contact, discard, or keep the server.

-After entering the first server, enter the additional servers (hostname:port) for the source endpoints, which will be prioritized below the first server.
-You also have the option to remove any existing servers.

-- 11. On the Synchronization User Account DN menu, enter the User Account DN for the source servers.
+If the server is unresponsive, you will be asked to retry <hostname>: 636, contact, discard, or keep the server. - After entering the first server, enter the additional servers (hostname:port) for the source endpoints, which will be prioritized below the first server.
+You also have the option to remove any existing servers. - 10.
+On the Synchronization User Account DN menu, enter the User Account DN for the source servers.
 The account will be used exclusively by the Synchronization Server to communicate with the source external servers.
-This step will ask you to enter a User Account DN and password, or accept the default account DN (cn=Sync User, cn=Users, DC=adsync, DC=UnboundID, DC=com).
-The User Account DN password must meet the minimum password requirements for Active Directory domains. - 12.
+This step will ask you to enter a User Account DN and password, or accept the default account DN (cn=sync User, cn=Users, DC=adsync, DC=UnboundID, DC=com).
+The User Account DN password must meet the minimum password requirements for Active Directory domains. - 11.
 At this point, you must set up the Destination Endpoint servers.
 The setup steps are similar to steps 6-11.
 Select the option for UnboundID and then set up an external destination server and User Account DN.